DanielVesterbaek/launch-control-documentation/docs/source/user-preferences.rst

 CAD Workflow in UI
   Reveal a checkbox during the rigging process that optimizes the rigging process for manufactureres data-sets.

-Multi-Rigging (Experimental)
-  Show the 'Multi-Edit' button when NO VEHICLES are rigged.
-This specifically allows you to rig all vehicles in your file at the same time.
-Please do not have any other collections, but collections containing cars inside the file to use this feature.

 .. note::
     Remember to "Save Preferences" before exiting.